-In addition, the City of London's Community Diversity & Inclusion Strategy (CDIS) was developed and implemented to address systemic oppressions within the City of London and our community.
-Created by the community through extensive engagement, London's Community Diversity and Inclusion Strategy (CDIS) represents a collective plan for building a more inclusive city united around the vision: London is a diverse and inclusive community that honours, welcomes and accepts all people; where people have the power to eliminate systemic oppressions.
+In addition, the City of London's Community Diversity & Inclusion Strategy (CDIS) was developed and worked to address systemic oppressions within the City of London and our community.
+Created by the community through extensive engagement, London's Community Diversity and Inclusion Strategy (CDIS) helped to envision London as a diverse and inclusive community that honours, welcomes and accepts all people; where people have the power to eliminate systemic oppressions.